RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

       Each hardware context is capable of running a separate thread.
       Increasing the number of hardware contexts allows more threads to run concurrently, thereby improving resource utilization.

+    [cf]

+    5. Combination of ILP and TLP in Simultaneous Multithreading :
+      Example:
+        Using only ILP in a superscalar processor:
+          Thread A:
+            A = B + C, D = E + F (executed in parallel using integer execution units).

+          However, if Thread A does not use the floating-point unit, that unit remains idle.

+        Combining ILP and TLP in SM:
+          Thread A:
+            A = B + C, D = E + F (using integer execution units).
+          Thread B:
+            G = H * I (using the floating-point unit).

+          With SM, Threads A and B execute simultaneously, ensuring all functional units are efficiently utilized.